Block2Trace/Block2Trace/Block2Trace-Technical-Platform_spanish.md

 Indeed, we will see that Alastria has the objective of being a Public-Permissioned network, in the sense that is is open to all entities in Spain, but it is permissioned so the entities have to be identified.

 ## 4.1.
-The problem of Scalability of Public-Permissioned blockchains
+El problema de la escalabilidad de las cadenas de bloques con permiso público
 However, achieving this level of robustness in such a hostile environment can not be made without some compromises.
 Those compromises are better illustrated using the words of Vitalik Buterin describing the **“Blockchain trilemma”**.
 The trilemma claims that blockchain systems can only at most have two of the following three properties:
 * **Decentralization**, defined as the system being able to run in a scenario where each participant only has access to O(c) resources, where c refers to the size of computational resources available to each node (ie. a regular laptop or small VPS).
 * **Scalability**, defined as being able to process O(n) > O(c) transactions, where n refers to the size of the ecosystem in some abstract sense.